 Chapter 5.
 Configuring the Block Storage backup service

-Users can use the Block Storage backup service to create and restore full or incremental backups of their Block Storage volumes.
+You can use the optional backup service of the Block Storage service (cinder) to create and restore full or incremental backups of Block Storage volumes.
+Configure the backup service in the cinderBackup section of your OpenStackControlPlane CR.

 • You have the oc command line tool installed on your workstation.